Writing your research proposal

 • the topic is viable

-• the department can provide appropriate supervision and other resources
+• the school can provide appropriate supervision and other resources

 • you have thought through your interest in, and commitment to, a piece of research

-We recommend that you use our Find a supervisor page to identify a staff member who can provide you with advice on your topic and proposal before you apply.
+We recommend identifying a potential supervisor who can provide you with advice on your topic and proposal, before you apply.

 What should my research proposal look like?